-Eunice Naffie Mustapha is a student of the LL.M. in National and Global Health Law and a member of the class of 2023.
+Eunice Naffie Mustapha is a 2023 graduate of the LL.M. in National and Global Health Law program.
 She is originally from Sierra Leone.

 Mustapha is interested in sexual reproductive health and rights, global health, the right to health, national health, and quality health care.